CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ###Task
 Task is a single node in the flow workflow.
-Every task can use: predefined operation, inline operation or subflow.
+Every task can use predefined operation or subflow.

 | Property | Required | Default | Description |
 |----------|----------|---------|-------------|